 Make sure to set Capital well above the required capital on leveraged accounts, and to limit reinvestment so that negative equity is avoided.

-For test purposes, setting Capital to a negative amount allows
+Setting Capital to a negative amount prevents margin call

 to continue the backtest even with negative free capital.

 Maximum number of open long and short trades with the same asset and algo.
 If this limit is reached in [Test] or [Trade] mode, enter calls do not open more trades, but

 the stop limits, profit targets, and life times of

 open trades to the values that

 platform and broker.
 Normally, 1 lot is the smallest order unit; the trade size is

 therefore always an integer number of lots, and there is no such thing as a